HomelessDao/Proposals/README.md

 # Proposals
-Simple repository to start tracking to proposals, voting before voting, etc
+Simple repository to start tracking to proposals, voting before voting, etc.
+Have you got any thought.. just raise an issue.

 # Charities
 Just raise an issue (or make a pull request on Charities.txt) with the charity name for your country, with a signed message with your donation.
 Just head to https://mycrypto.com/sign-and-verify-message/sign to sign the message.